-Figure 2: Method to compute RGT values from key horizons only. (a) Horizons a selected from a grid of auto-tracked horizons in the entire seismic volume. (b) RGT values are interpolated vertically.
-Spatially the extrapolation is based on the geologic time difference. (c) The new RGT model is cleaner and does not show strong thickness variations.
+Figure 2: Method to compute RGT values from key horizons only. (a) Horizons selected from the grid of auto-tracked horizons, are represented with colour. (b) RGT values are interpolated vertically.
+Spatially, the extrapolation is based on the geologic time difference. (c) The new RGT model strictly honours the selected horizons only and does not show strong thickness variations.